Tranmere, South Australia: Tranmere House

 Tranmere House is located within the 750 Policy Area at 3 Kings Grove.
 This Heritage Listed house is a 17-room late 19th century mansion built in 1898 for wealthy Rundle Street draper George Hunt (1845–1911).

 The land was previously owned by one of South Australia's pioneers, George Morphett (1811–1893), the younger brother of John Morphett.
 When George Morphett returned to England in 1860, George Hunt purchased the property for his retirement.
 (Hunt retired in 1898.)

 Today, the house continues to be privately owned, and can easily be seen from Magill Road.

 Parks

 The largest park in Tranmere is The Gums Recreational Ground, which is bisected by Shakespeare Avenue.
 As its name suggests, the park features majestic gum trees as well as the meandering watercourse of Third Creek, normally dry.
 Amenities include a children's playground, several shelter sheds, and a public toilet.
 A War Memorial and garden of contemplation are located near the eastern boundary.

 Transport

 Roads

 The suburb is serviced by the following main roads:

-Magill Road, running east–west between Magill and Norwood.